saloniamatteo/dwm/README.md

 ### dwm-resizecorners-6.3
 Resize window from the nearest corner, instead of warping the mouse to the bottom-right corner of the window.
 (NOTE: this was chosen instead of resizepoint because of several patching issues)

 Patch downloaded from [suckless]

+### dwm-scratchpad-20240321-061e9fe
+Spawn a terminal in the scratchpad, and toggle the scratchpad.

+Patch downloaded from [suckless]